nikolak/BBBot/README.md

 ---

 Make sure all files are in same folder and run BBBot.py.
-It should work.